- decide on an application by a provider to register a centre

 We have adopted a common Authority Monitoring Approach to inspecting and making judgments.

-This common approach is informed by our Assessment and judgement Framework and the guidance for the assessment of designated centres.
+This common approach is informed by our Assessment and Judgment Framework and the guidance for the assessment of designated centres.
 These documents seek to provide assurance that our work is both transparent and consistent.
 It is publicly available so everyone can see that we make our decisions in a fair and consistent way.

 During the inspection

-How the residents’ privacy, dignity and autonomy is respected and promoted, and how the service is managed and governed.
+Inspectors will assess how the residents’ privacy, dignity and autonomy is respected and promoted, and how the service is managed and governed.